 The Academy Trust has been eligible to claim additional funding in the year from government support schemes in response to the Coronavirus outbreak.
 The funding received is shown above under "COVID-19 additional funding".

-The funding received for coronavirus exceptional support covers £35K of associated costs, including staff costs and additional costs incurred.
-These costs are included in the cost notes below as appropriate.
+• The funding received for coronavirus exceptional support covers £17k of costs.
+These costs are included in notes 5 and 6 below as appropriate.